 Disability Based on Functional Limitations

 Some patients with kidney failure or nephrotic disease also suffer from extreme bone pain, fatigue caused by anemia, shortness of breath, trouble with exertion, or swelling of the knees or feet.
-These symptoms can cause problems with walking or standing for long periods of time, which may result in the issuance of an RFC for no more than sedentary work.
+These symptoms can cause problems with walking or standing for long periods, which may result in the issuance of an RFC for no more than sedentary work.
 In assessing your RFC, the insurance company also considers factors like the side effects of therapy and medication, the effects of any post-therapeutic residuals, and the expected duration of treatment.